Castro456/Castro456/README.md

 ### What am I Doing 🤔?

 - I'm currently pursuing MSc Software Systems in <a href="https://www.psgcas.ac.in/" target="_blank">PSG CAS</a>
-- And also doing an Intern in <a href="https://geedesk.com/" target="_blank">Geedesk</a>
+- And working as an Part-time employee in <a href="https://geedesk.com/" target="_blank">Geedesk</a>
   <br />

 ### What am I Learning 📖?

-- I’m currently learning CodeIgniter
+- Keeping a track record on learning CodeIgniter.
-- Practicing on PHP to have strong foot
+- Working on RESTful API's.
   <br />

 [![Repos Badge](https://badges.pufler.dev/repos/Castro456)](https://badges.pufler.dev)